leandono/newsprint/README.md

 ### Why `config.json` and `sprint.json` are separately?

-The idea for `config.json` is have only the static/technical configuration (like the keys of Trello, email services, etc) that usually is static and `sprint.json` the configuration that can change occasionally (for example, a different text introduction, another people to send the email, etc), so for that, both configuration are separately.
-But maybe in a future release both can be merged.
+The idea for `config.json` is have the technical configuration (Trello's keys, email auth, etc).
+And, for `sprint.json`, the customization configuration.
+So for that, both are in separate files.

 ### Where is the Changelog?

-For enhancements, new features and fixes of every release: [https://trello.com/b/DsSXlMFh/newsprint](https://trello.com/b/DsSXlMFh/newsprint)
+The changelog (and enhancements, new features and fixes of every release) are in the [Trello board of NewSprint](https://trello.com/b/DsSXlMFh/newsprint)

-## License
+### License?

 MIT